darkestpriest/aws-sam-cli/README.md

 ---

 ## lambda-function-runtime
-It is thinked to be used as local image to mount all the files built by `sam build` command together with `docker-compose`
+It is thinked to be used as local image to mount all the files built by `sam build` command together with `docker-compose`.

+`docker-composer up` can build and run `lambda-function-runtime` container that can start a lambda function exposed via `sam local start-api --host 0.0.0.0`.

 ## Build local image for lambda-function-runtime
 ```